Professor Martin Thrupp

 Martin Thrupp's research interests are in education policy with a particular focus on the lived effects of policy across socially diverse and unequal communities.
 In recent years he has been researching and writing about the enactment of the National Standards policy in New Zealand schools.
 In 2012 Thrupp received an award from New Zealand's Tertiary Education Union for promoting academic freedom, in 2015 was made Honorary Fellow of NZEI Te Riu Roa and in 2016 received the NZARE McKenzie award for his significant contribution to educational research.
 Please google 'Martin Thrupp' to find out more.

-Thrupp, M. (in press).
+Thrupp, M. (2017).
 Helping teachers and school leaders to become extra-critical of global education reform.
 In M. Peters, B. Cowie & I. Menter (Eds.), A Companion to Research in Teacher Education.
-New York: Springer.
+Singapore: Springer.

 Thrupp, M. (2017).
 What England’s teachers really think about ‘making the difference’ for disadvantaged pupils: A reading of the vignettes from abroad.
 In T. Bibby, R.Lupton & C. Raffo (Eds.)
 Responding to Poverty and Disadvantage in Schools: A Reader for Teachers.
 Basingstoke: Palgrave Macmillan.